 In 2015 the Centre for Environment and Sustainability at University of Gothenburg and Chalmers University of Technology in Sweden hosted the 8th WEEC from June 29 to July 2 with the title “Planet and People – How can they develop together?”

-Vancouver (Canada) is the next hosting city.
-The 9th WEEC will run from 9 to 15 September 2017.
-The Local Organizing Committee is the Institute for Environmental Learning (IEL), made up of the collaboration of researchers and practitioners committed to high quality environmental and sustainability learning in British Columbia, held jointly with many Canadian Universities and institutions.
+Vancouver (Canada) hosted the 9th WEEC (from 9 to 15 September 2017).
+The Local Organizing Committee was the Institute for Environmental Learning (IEL), made up of the collaboration of researchers and practitioners committed to high quality environmental and sustainability learning in British Columbia, held jointly with many Canadian Universities and institutions.
+The title was “Culture and environment.
+Weaving new connections”.
+The 9th WEEC celebrated two significant anniversaries: Tbilisi+40 and Brundtland report+30 and more momentous events (Greenpeace was founded in Vancouver in 1971, and in the ’90 the Ecological Footprint indicator was created at the University of British Columbia).